 Function DMA gets stuck when switching between ADC data transfer trigger types the ADC is then configured for an edge-triggered DMA transfer the DMA cannot be triggered and no data transfer will occur.

-Description If the ADC performs a data transfer by the CPU, e.g. via interrupt or flag polling,
+Description If the ADC performs a data transfer by the CPU ,e.g. via interrupt or flag polling, data transfer to avoid this condition.
+Or,

 THEN